Spellcaster (film): Production

 Shooting began during July 1986, at Castello di Giove.
 The 12th-century castle near Rome, Italy, had recently been purchased by Spellcaster's executive producer, Charles Band, who intended to use it as a backdrop for multiple films.
 The script was written by Dennis Paoli and Ed Naha, who had frequently collaborated with Stuart Gordon.
 Band's Empire Pictures produced the movie.

 Release

+Spellcaster was originally scheduled for an early 1987 release.
 In 1988, Empire Pictures ran into severe financial difficulties, and was seized by a creditor bank.
 The releases of Empire's remaining films, in various stages of production at the time, were delayed.
-Spellcaster would eventually be released directly to video by Columbia TriStar in 1992.
+Spellcaster first played on television in 1989, before eventually being released to video by Columbia TriStar in 1992.

 Reception

 Review website Cinema Crazed rated the movie favorably, stating that it was "about as goofy an eighties horror film as it gets", and that it "is essentially like a gory, exploitative version of Willy Wonka."
 Variety called it an "effective if cornball monster film".
 MTV writer Eric Snider wrote that it was "definitely a movie that has 'MTV generation cult favorite' written all over it, next to 'clearance sale' and '$1.99'."